-warding body/institution Glyr

-ndŵr University

-eaching institution (if different

-om above)

-etails of accreditation by a Acc redited by The British Psychological Society.

-- v.bps.org

-gulatory body (including link to

-levant website)

-hat type of accreditation does This programme leads to Graduate Basis for

-is programme lead to?
-Cha rtered Membership (GBC).
-GBC is an entry

-requ irement for all Society accredited postgraduate

-ning courses required to work towards becoming

-nartered Psychologist.
-The GBC is awarded

-ugh a successful application to become a

-Gra duate Member of the Society

-but to be eligible for GBC, graduates must

-ependent on choices made by achieved ieve an Honours classification of 2:2 or above.

-udents?

-itionally, accreditation relates only to those

-grad duates completing their programme at the

-Univ versity, and not to those completing their studies

-thro ugh any approved partner institution.

-nal award/s available BSc (Hons), BSc, Diploma of HE, Certificate of HE

-BSc/DipHe/CertHE

-ward title BSc : (Hons) Psychology

-ACS 2 code C80 00

-CAC and to be completed by 20

-CAS code (to be completed by C8(Imissions) JU

-· · · · · · · · · · · · · · · · · · · chology

-enchmark statement/s chology

-fichinark statements

-ther external and internal Crite eria for accreditation of Graduate Basis for

-istration by the British Psychological Society

-e programme outcomes istration by the Dittorn Sychological Oblicity

-e programme outcomes

-ode/s of study(p/t, f/t, distance Full time

-arning)

-anguage of study Eng lish with a proportion being available in Welsh

-ate at which the programme Vali dated February 2009

-lated September 2012

-vised
+Awarding body/institution Glyndŵr University Teaching institution (if different from above) Glyndŵr University Details of accreditation by a professional, statutory or regulatory body (including link to relevant website) Accredited by The British Psychological Society. www.bps.org What type of accreditation does this programme lead to?
+This programme leads to Graduate Basis for Chartered Membership (GBC).
+GBC is an entry requirement for all Society accredited postgraduate training courses required to work towards becoming a Chartered Psychologist.
+The GBC is awarded through a successful application to become a Graduate Member of the Society Is accreditation in some way dependent on choices made by students?
+No, but to be eligible for GBC, graduates must achieve an Honours classification of 2:2 or above.
+Additionally, accreditation relates only to those graduates completing their programme at the University, and not to those completing their studies through any approved partner institution.
+Final award/s available BSc (Hons), BSc, Diploma of HE, Certificate of HE eg BSc/DipHe/CertHE Award title BSc (Hons) Psychology JACS 2 code C800 UCAS code (to be completed by admissions) C800 Relevant QAA subject benchmark statement/s Psychology Other external and internal reference points used to inform the programme outcomes Criteria for accreditation of Graduate Basis for Registration by the British Psychological Society Mode/s of study(p/t, f/t, distance learning) Full time Language of study English with a proportion being available in Welsh Date at which the programme specification was written or revised Updated November 2013 either: a minimum of 260 points at level three or equivalent, to include two subjects at A2 level or: a pass in a relevant Access to Higher Education programme.